Rakshasudu (2019 film): Production

 The success of the film Ratsasan put high expectation amongst audiences.
 Due to this reason the remake rights price for this film went high.
 After the stiff competition, Koneru Satynarayana, the chairman of the educational university KL University Vijayawada bagged the Telugu remake rights of the film.
 The makers started this remake on Feb 2019 and completed it in June.
-This remake is directed by Ramesh Varma Penmetsa who has been previously directed films like Ride, Veera, etc., music by Ghibran and produced by Koneru Satynarayana under the production of A Studios Havish Koneru.
-This movie was distributed worldwide by famous producer Abhishek Nama under Abhishek Pictures.